jaylagorio/Nightscout-on-Windows-Server/README.md

 <a name="reverse-proxy-with-iis"></a>

 # Reverse Proxy with IIS
 Ordinarily forwarding port 80 from your home router to the Nightscout server is enough to enable traffic from the Internet to reach the service.
-In my case I already run an IIS web server accessible via the Internet so I needed to set up a Reverse Proxy.
+In my case I already run an IIS web server accessible via the Internet so I needed to set up a reverse proxy.
 By creating a new Web Site on the existing IIS server and setting up URL Rewrite to proxy traffic to the Nightscout server for a certain domain name you can run more than one web server accessible via the same external port.
-Except for the step at the very end all of these steps are performed on the existing, primary web server and are not done on the Nightscout system.
+All of these steps are performed on the existing, primary web server and are not done on the Nightscout system.
+You will need to download and install [Microsoft Application Request Routing](https://www.iis.net/downloads/microsoft/application-request-routing) (ARR).

 <a name="create-the-proxy-site"></a>